espoirMur/espoirMur.github.io/source/_posts/2025-02-16-the-truth-about-congolese-tutsi.md

 * The Tutsi are original cattle *breeders*, and originally were nomad people who like to live anywhere where cattle can grow.
 Mostly in the mountains.
 * Hutu: are bantou originally farmers.
 * The twa: are pygmies as we call them in Congo.
+* Hybrides or mixed, those who are a mixture of those two tribes

+PS: The concept of tribes is very controversial in Rwanda.
+It led to one of the biggest attrocity of the century the Rwandan Genocide in 2024.

+I have also learned from some of my Rwandan friends that it has been time that Belgian could be awarded the ethnicity Tutsi based on their merits in the society or based on the number of cows they own.

 During their history, Tutsi have migrated and lived in Congo.
 I don't want to talk about the history of Tutsi here; there are a lot of books online and articles published about it.
 Also, I don't want to talk about the conflict between Tutsi and Hutu for the same reason.
 In this post, I will try to put my notes together about the history of Tutsi who lived in Congo and who are, by Congolese law, Congolese.
 Yes, I know it's controversial, but they are Congolese.